RshellR/crave/README.md

 Synchronization time varies based on the ROM source size.

-After synchronisation now we want to adapted the device tree according to the ROM.
-For example, changing the name of file named lineage_codename.mk to derp_codename.mk (for derpfest), changing the value of lineage into other names according to ROM.
-For guidance you can ck
+After synchronization, the device tree must be adapted to match the ROM.
+This involves renaming files, such as changing `lineage_<codename>.mk` to `customrom_<codename>.mk` for any needed custom ROM, and replacing `lineage` references with the ROM's name in configuration files.
+You can check the device tree of any officially supported device in the custom ROM's GitHub repository to see the necessary changes, such as modifying `Device.mk`, `Customrom_<codename>.mk`, and other files.
+Use these references as guidance to properly adapt your device tree.

 ---